-Everything becomes visible because you’re creating an environment that revolves around visible indicators of progress.
+You’re creating an environment that revolves around visible indicators of progress.
 Additionally, there’s a community aspect to gamification that makes e-learning fun and exciting.

 Both relationships and visual cues can enhance online learning.
 These strategies can also take some of the pressure off of you as you administer your online course.

 If you can automate at least part of your gamification strategy, you can focus on creating more online courses and other digital products.
 And from these products you can generate revenue.

 Use gamification to improve your online course

 E-learning gamification sounds like a tech-heavy term, but it’s really not.

 You can create a game out of something as simple as a PowerPoint deck, with question and answer slides.
 There are also plenty of free tools you can use to create quizzes for your online education product.